malter134/whoamI/README.md

 If you need to resize images, you have to use an HTML tag, like this:
 <img src="https://upload.wikimedia.org/wikipedia/commons/5/5e/Sleeping_cat_on_her_back.jpg" width="300">

-This is how you create code examples:
+Example code usage of agents:
 ```
 import random